 More information on withdrawals can be found on the Graduate College Registration webpage and the Medical/Compassionate Withdrawal webpage.
+The Doctoral Request to Maintain Continuous Enrollment form can be found at the preceding link.
 Students requesting leave who are on financial aid are strongly encouraged to consult Financial Aid and Scholarship Services prior to requesting the leave.
 International students with an F1/J1 visa must consult with the International Students and Scholars Center to discuss the immigration consequences that may result from their withdrawal from ASU.